 6.)
 Now you cut the dough into cute little cinnamon toast crunch squares.
 Last, prick each square with a fork to prevent unnecessarily large air bubbles.

 7.)
 Hello, Keto cinnamon crunch!
-Wait until the cereal is cooled completely before breaking it into squares.
+Wait until the cereal is cooled completely.
+Then, break it into squares.

-Tips and tricks to nail this Keto cereal recipe
+Tips and tricks to nail this low carb cereal

 When you cut the dough, make the incisions wide.
 This way the squares, which will puff up a little, are easy to separate post-baking.
 You could also use a ruler to do this as it has a wider edge.